 16. Bring in the new year on the world’s most beautiful harbour watching the best New Years Eve fireworks there is.

-17. Walk over a Sydney icon, the Sydney Harbour Bridge.
+17. Don’t climb, rather walk over a Sydney icon, the Sydney Harbour Bridge on the footpath.

 18. Spend Saturday in the sun at the cool Paddington Markets.